abcorrea/powerlifted/dev/README.md

 2. Special-case planner paths.
    These include `clique_bk`, `clique_kckp`, and a small object-creation task.
 3. Heuristic smoke tests.
-   These exercise `goalcount`, `add`, `hmax`, `ff`, and `rff` through `gbfs` and require heuristic-evaluation output plus a validated plan.
+   These tests evaluate `goalcount`, `add`, `hmax`, `ff`, and `rff` through `gbfs` and require heuristic-evaluation output plus a valid plan.
 4. Novelty / width-based smoke tests.
-   These exercise `bfws1`, `bfws1-rx`, `alt-bfws1`, and `dq-bfws1-rx`,
+   These tests evaluate `bfws1`, `bfws1-rx`, `alt-bfws1`, and `dq-bfws1-rx`,
-   including the novelty-related command-line flags used in practice.
+   including the novelty-related command-line flags.

 The local suite does not try to be exhaustive.
-It favors short runs with real end-to-end coverage over large benchmark sweeps.
+The tests are also quite superficial, and full experiments should be always used.

 ## Running The Local Suite